Warning The Dorchester Market Car Boot Fund is open from 9am on Monday 9 September and closes at 11:59pm on Sunday 27 October 2024.

 • contribution to setting up a new community activity or event

-• regular annual events – can apply but may not be a priority
+• regular annual events (you can apply but the panel may not consider these a priority)

 • ongoing staff costs (including salaries of permanent or fixed term staff)